topps2k/simpleab-sdk-js/README.md

 10. **Validation**: The SDK performs validation on treatment, stage, and aggregation type.
 Ensure you use valid values from the respective enums to avoid errors.

 11. **Segment Information**: Use the `getSegment()` method to retrieve user segment information for more targeted experiments and metrics tracking.
 Use the new wrapper functions `getTreatmentWithSegment()` and `trackMetricWithSegment()` for simplified segment-based operations.

+12. **Choose the Right Build**: Use the appropriate build output for your environment.
+For older browsers or environments requiring ES5 compatibility, use the ES5 build.
+For modern environments, use the standard build.
+In production environments, prefer the minified versions for better performance.

 ## Contributing